globaldothealth/isaric/docs/guide.rst

 **avpu**: Text.
 Where is the subject on the AVPU consciousness scale, one of *Alert, Voice, Pain, Unresponsive*.

+**acvpu**: Text.
+Where is the subject on the ACVPU consciousness scale, one of *Alert, Confusion, Voice, Pain, Unresponsive*.

 **abdominal_pain**: Bool.

 **altered_consciousness_confusion**: Bool.
 If field only records